mikegleen/modes/doc/source/index.rst

    If specified, indicates that a field may be in date format and should be converted to Modes format.
 See the section *Date Formats* in the document page *Data Formats* for the formats supported.
 Allowed in ``csv2xml.py``.
+-  **denormalize**

+   See **normalize**.
+If a value has been normalized, it will be output as normalized.
+Include this statement to force denormalization of the field on output.
+Note that normalizing then denormalizing does not necessarily return the field to its original form.
+For example, a number like ``2018.2`` will be output with an MDA code prepended.
 -  **element**

    Referenced when processing the **parent_path** statment for the name